puppeteer/puppeteer/docs/api/puppeteer.cookieparam.md

 </td><td>

 Cookie partition key.
-The site of the top-level URL the browser was visiting at the start of the request to the endpoint that set the cookie.
-If not set, the cookie will be set as not partitioned.
+In Chrome, it matches the top-level site the partitioned cookie is available in.
+In Firefox, it matches the source origin (https://w3c.github.io/webdriver-bidi/\#type-storage-PartitionKey).

 </td><td>